 Temple understands that students and faculty may have questions about classes, grading policies, tuition and more for the fall 2021 semester.
 The university provides the tools and resources needed to support students’ learning objectives and help faculty with course instruction.

 Temple is planning for a fall 2021 semester that is primarily in person with a substantial number of students returning to campus.
 The university has built a fall schedule with a broad range of in-person classes and many faculty and staff members on-site to support our students.
 We hope to return to a vibrant campus experience with many academic buildings open this fall.

 We will also share additional information as it becomes available.
 Until then, please continue following the healthy behaviors outlined by the university to keep you and everyone in the Temple community safe.

 Open Campus Operations

-Residence halls, Charles Library, the TECH Center, Campus Recreation and other services that support student life will continue to be available for in-person use.
-In addition, a full slate of online resources, including the Career Center, Wellness Resource Center and Tuttleman Counseling Services, will continue to be available, both online and in person.
+Residence halls, Charles Library, the TECH Center, Campus Recreation and other services that support student life are available for use.
+An additional slate of support resources, including the Career Center, Wellness Resource Center and Tuttleman Counseling Services, will continue to be available, both online and in person.

 Zoom Rooms or Zoom Zones are designated spaces for students to use when they need to log on to an online class between in-person classes or when they need an on-campus place to study.
 No reservations are needed to use a seat or desk.
 As Zoom Zones have multiple stations, students are encouraged to have headphones so as to not disturb other students using the space.